AshFoster/whisky-legends/README.md

 - Then click 'Deploy a GitHub branch' under the Manual deploy section.
 - Once confirmation of deployment is shown, the project is now deployed and can be opened.

 During the development of this project, Heroku had a security breach and stopped allowing deployment through their website.
-Since then, to push the latest code to Heroku the Heroku CLI needs to be used instead.
+Since then, to push the latest code to Heroku the Heroku CLI needed to be used instead.
 To do so, the following steps were followed:
  - To log in, type `heroku login -i` into the terminal, then the relevant Heroku account's email and password.
  - Then connect to the relevant Heroku app via git remote by typing `heroku git:remote -a app_name` where 'app_name' is the name of the relevant Heroku app.
  - Finally, push to Heroku using `git push heroku main`